 Summit Lake Vineyards was founded by Bob and Sue Brakesman in 1971.
 They produced their first commercial vintage in 1978 – a Zinfandel and it won a double gold medal at the California State Fair.
 This is the kind of recognition that new wineries dream of.
-The winery is truly a family affair – Bob manages the vineyards with the help of his sons – and is the winemaker.
-His daughter Heather hosts visits to the property and is also in charge of sales.
+The winery is truly a family affair – Bob manages the vineyards with the help of his sons – and was the winemaker for three+ decades.
+Today his son Brian is the winemaker and daughter Heather hosts visits to the property and is also in charge of sales.

 Howell Mountain was Napa’s first sub appellation – gaining it’s status in 1983 (same year as Carneros).
 Along with Bill Smith, Randy Dunn, Mike Beatty and Bob Lamborn, Bob was one of the founding vintners who laid the groundwork to creating the Howell Mountain AVA.

 Summit Lake focuses on producing hand crafted small production Estate grown red wines including Zinfandel (for a small handcrafted wine – these are some of the most affordable to quality ratio Zinfandels in the Napa area).
 They also have just a third of an acre planted to Petite Syrah and produce about 100 cases – the best way to acquire this wine is to call the winery direct.
 2006 was the first vintage of this varietal.